 It’s important that the older person should still be able to visit friends, engage in social activities, and go to favorite places like the library, place of worship, and shopping.
 Family members can help in facilitating the person’s independence by exploring options in the community.

 - Call your local community center or regional transit authority to find out if they offer a door-to-door shuttle service for older passengers.

 - Free or low-cost transportation to doctors’ offices and other appointments may be available.
-Ask your local Area Agency on Aging if your community offers these services.
+Ask your local Area Agency on Aging if your community offers

 - Also ask your local Area Agency on Aging if they know of taxi companies or other providers who offer reduced fares or special services for older people or individuals with low vision.

-- Ask community centers and places of worship if they provide volunteer driver programs.
+- Ask community centers and places of worship if they provide volunteer

 - Hire a driver, one who provides a vehicle if it is needed.